stnolting/neo430/README.md

 multi-cycle scheme requiring several clock cycles to complete.
 When explicitly using the NEO430 MULDIV unit for performing the matrix-operations benchmark scenario (among other operations, it is based on matrix-scalar, matrix-vector and matrix-matrix multiplications) the **coremark score is increased to 12.56**.
-By using additional HW accelerators from the NEO430 ecosystem (like the CRC unit) or by using the MULDIV unit also for address and index computations the perfromance and thus, the coremark score can be further increased
+By using additional HW accelerators from the NEO430 ecosystem (like the CRC unit) or by using the MULDIV unit also for address and index computations the performance and thus, the coremark score can be further increased